Rock Art Sites & Tours

 - The Quinkan Galleries – Approx 2-3 hr duration.
 Reasonably easy access for all

 Tours are usually available from late March till early December and can be adjusted as required to visit one, all or some of these spectacular sites.
 Should you plan a vist April to early May please check with with the Quinkan Centre for available access after wet season.
 All tours are with local experienced Indigenous Guides utilising the Centre's 4WD vehicle.
-Tours may be booked in advance or allow 1 hour to organise on request.
+Tours preferrably booked in advance or 24hours prior notice.
+In some cases groups may be able to tagalong with an existing tour.

 Please ensure you have adequate water, hat, sunscreen and sturdy footwear.